 "Look," she says, pointing up at the sky.
 Above the hot, flashing lights of the Branson strip the sky has plunged into a deep purple and a few stars have started to come out.
 "There are three of them."

 When the first three stars are visible in the sky, the new day has begun.

 "L'shana tova," I say.
 She looks up and smiles.
 I kiss her on the forehead.

-The arena reminds me of one of those shows where knights joust and you shove your face full of meats and beans that no one in the middle ages would have ever eaten.
+The arena reminds me of one of those shows where knights joust and you shove your face full of meats and beans no one in the middle ages would have ever eaten.
 Only at this show it's not knights and lances—it's horses jumping through burning hoops and freaks with giant hair singing country and western music.
-We're sitting in the fourth row, and I've managed to get Miriam at the end of the row so that she doesn't have to answer Brad's questions or hear Mom's incessant remarks.
+We're sitting in the fourth row, and I've managed to get Miriam at the end of the row so she doesn't have to answer Brad's questions or hear Mom's incessant remarks.
 A woman with bright blonde hair and a pink flannel shirt is racing around barrels and waving an American flag.
 When she rides by our side, Brad stands up, takes off his hat, and puts his hand over his heart.
 Everyone stares.